create3000/x_ite/docs/_posts/components/Followers/PositionDamper.md

 ### SFTime [in, out] **tau** 0.3 <small>[0,∞)</small>

-Tau is the exponential-decay time constant for filter response in seconds.
+*tau* is the exponential-decay time constant for filter response in seconds.

 ### SFVec3f [out] **value_changed**